sdiehl/stephendiehl.com/posts/ghc_01.md

 GHCi](https://github.com/ghc/ghc/tree/master/libraries/ghci) does things a little differently, but some underlying machinery remains the same.
 Other features like name lookup and introspection are left as an exercise to the reader.
-A fun next project would be to create tiny shell with ``Applicative`` and ``ApplicativeDo`` syntax instead of the usual IO embedding or to create a introspection tool querying the original source code of any definition in scope.
+A fun next project would be to create tiny shell with an introspection tool querying the original source code of any definition in scope.

 #### Summary & Next Steps